CAMeL-Lab/camel_morph/README.md

 ## Data

 The data throughout this project is being maintained through the Google Sheets interface which can be used to add, delete, or edit morphological specification entries.
-The following are links to the data and morphological specifications used for this project.
+The following are links to the data and morphological specifications used for this project, and are **only accessible upon demand**.

 ### Continuously Updated Data